sneekz85cat/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early can introduce unnecessary complexity and bugs.
 It's more crucial to write code that is readable, easily modifiable, and follows good design principles.
 Optimization should come later, guided by data from profiling, ensuring you're improving the right parts of your program for maximum efficiency.

+# 2024-02-22
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can make sure that you focus on the critical aspects of the project first, which will lead to a better overall outcome.
+2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you plan to get there.
+Creating a plan will ensure that your code is structured well and that all the necessary pieces are in place.
+It will also help to avoid last-minute changes and additions that can cause chaos and confusion.
+3. Stay organized: Keeping your project organized is a must.
+Use version control systems like Git to track your changes, create and organize your files, use code editors with built-in functionality like auto-completion and debugging tools, as well as using well-structured code.
+Organizing and maintaining your work will save you time and effort in the long run.